 Appendix 4 - Record of testnet nodes by operator

-Appendix 5 - Google Sheet for recording Factomd testnet updates by node

 Appendix 6 - Testnet operation SLA

 Testnet Node Operators are expected to maintain their nodes at a level that is consistent with a healthy network.
 These include but are not limited to plans for hot backup/brainswap servers.
 (This allows critical updates and network restarts to happen in a timely manner which is vital for the stability and vitality of the testnet and therefore its value to end users.)